redox-os/rfcs/text/0000-userspace-signals.md

 The kernel already has a basic signal implementation in the kernel.
 It would be possible to extend this to include realtime signals, sigwait/sigsuspend, and implement all the sigaction flags.
-However, this will severely limit the ability for relibc to quickly protect critical sections in async-signal-safe functions.
+However, this will severely limit the ability for redox-rt to quickly protect critical sections in async-signal-safe functions.

 Alternatively, it would be possible to only implement the logic behind the _inhibit_ bit.
 That said, this breaks down if larger critical sections are used, that may internally block.